-Furthermore, \citet{Nicholas.2022} have studied the BHL accretion of magnetized accretion onto a BH traveling through a uniform magnetized medium.
-Their B100R53 model has the most analogous configuration to our a09rc0 model with similar black hole spin parameters.
-In addition, this run has a similar magnetic field strength in the wind compared to our initial disk.
+Furthermore, \citet{Nicholas.2022} studied BHL magnetized accretion onto a BH traveling through a uniform magnetized medium.
+Their B100R53 model has the most analogous configuration to our a09rc0 model with similar BH spin parameters.
+In addition, this run has a magnetic field strength in the wind similar to that in our initial disk.
 Their simulation produces a sporadic jet, which is in good accordance with our results.
-While their simulations with stronger initial magnetic field strength in the wind can lead to sustained MAD accretion flow, there are some fundamental differences between their setting and ours: First, there is a steady supply of magnetic flux from the medium that the black hole is traveling through in their simulations.
-Second, the relative motion between the black hole (and its accretion disk) and the surrounding medium might help retain the magnetic flux in a similar way as in our a09rc50 model.
+While their simulations with a stronger initial magnetic field in the wind can lead to sustained MAD accretion flow, there are some fundamental differences between their settings and ours: First, there is a steady supply of magnetic flux from the medium that the BH is traveling through in their simulations.
+Second, the relative motion between the BH (and its accretion disk) and the surrounding medium might help retain the magnetic flux in a similar way to that in our a09rc50 model.